kmanalo/IntroHPC/_episodes/13-modules.md

 ```
 {: .bash}

-This structure is how OSC organizes the software we provide.
+This structure is one way to organizes software.
 Each directory serves a specific purpose:

 | directory | description |
 | --- | --- |